 In mid-June of 2017, I traveled to the island of Crete.
 Approximately 7,000 miles from my home in Arizona.
 Having come all that way, I can’t say the climate was much different, with the exception of the wind.
 Hot wind.
 Crete is Greece’s largest island.
 One only needs to spend a few days there before experiencing the understated charm of the people and culture of the island.

-Our flat was about 13 miles east of Harklion, the island’s capital city.
+Our flat was about 13 miles east of Heraklion, the island’s capital city.
 Greek hospitality is known around the world, and we experienced it first hand.

-Dry and hot was the weather forecast each day so we decided to go up into the mountains to a town called Anogeia in the province of Rethymno.
-In 1944, Crete was under Nazi occupation.
-The village of Anogeia was a resistance stronghold.
-Two British officers, Major Fermor and Captain Moss, parachuted into Crete, and conspired with the Creten resistance to kidnap the German General of the island, Karl Kreipe.
+Dry and hot was the weather forecast each day so we decided to go up into the mountains to a town called Anogeia (sounds like Annoya) in the province of Rethymno.
+In 1944, Crete was under Nazi occupation and the village of Anogeia was a resistance stronghold.
+Two British officers, Major Fermor and Captain Moss, parachuted into Crete, and conspired with the Creten resistance to kidnap the German General, Karl Kreipe.

 Kreipe was abducted after leaving his residence and forced into the back of a car.
 Fermor and Moss impersonated him through 22 checkpoints.
 They eventually abandoned the car and Kreipe was smuggled out to Africa.

 The Germans retaliated by ordering the total destruction of Anogiea.
 They shot all the men in the village and razed every building to the ground, with the exception of the church.
 The widows of the fallen men became known as black widows.
 Today widows still wear black and sell embroidered and sewn items to tourists.
 That is how I met this lovely lady…